ajla-vrace/MyBooks/README.md

   * Books added by month
   * Emotional reading journey based on selected moods
 * Achievement and badge system with progress tracking
+* Interactive constellation visualization of reading progress
+* Personalized onboarding tutorial for new users
 * “On This Day” feature for revisiting books and reading activity from previous years

 ## 🛠️ Technologies